 On average it takes the stock market 3.3 years to recover from a bear market.
 During the Great Depression it took around 7 years for the stock market to return to previous highs.
 If that’s the case, then why not just have enough set aside to cover income when the value of the stock market is depressed?

 This is the idea behind what I call the AST Flex Strategy.
 Instead of using an income annuity, use a deferred annuity as a protected pool of cash that you can use to draw income when the market is down in value.
 When the market is performing well you can sell stocks at high values and leave the safe money alone for the next time you need it.

 This allows you to spend less on the annuity and leave more working in the stock market for long-term growth.
 The result is all the protection needed, more long-term growth, lower fees and a substantial increase to your net worth in comparison to traditional income annuity plans.
 That’s what everyone else sells so I’ve seen it a thousand times and nothing so far comes close to the output of the AST Flex Strategy.

 Where the traditional income annuity decreases your net worth, the AST Flex Strategy allows you to increase your net worth.
 In most cases the difference is several hundred thousand dollars or even much more, depending on your situation.

 The details of exactly how it works is something I plan to keep to myself and share only with clients.
 When you see how it’s done you won’t believe what a difference it makes.
 It gives you more money, more control over your assets and more opportunity to adjust the plan as time goes by.

 Go ahead and buy an income annuity or indexed annuity with an income rider, but if you do so without giving the Flex Strategy a look then you are just stubbornly refusing to put extra money in your pocket.
-It’s ridiculous to thinking about approaching retirement any other way.
+It’s ridiculous to think about approaching retirement any other way.